icons8/lunacy-docs/docs/editing.md

 ## Introduction

-If we put aside such specific <a href="https://lunacy.docs.icons8.com/layers/#introduction" target="_blank">layer types</a> as artboards and hotspots, all layers in Lunacy that are not text or rasters are vector shapes.
+If we put aside such specific <a href="https://lunacy.docs.icons8.com/layers/#introduction" target="_blank">layer types</a> as frames and hotspots, all layers in Lunacy that are not text or rasters are vector shapes.

 Lunacy provides a set of pre-made shapes that you can add in no time using the <a href="https://lunacy.docs.icons8.com/tools/#shape-tools" target="_blank">shape tools</a>.
 Also, you can make use of the <a href="https://lunacy.docs.icons8.com/tools/#pen-tool" target="_blank">pen</a> and <a href="https://lunacy.docs.icons8.com/tools/#pencil-tool" target="_blank">pencil</a> tools to create freehand shapes and paths.
 Among the latter two, we should pay special attention to the pen tool, which allows you to edit vector shapes, both pre-made and freehand.